anshulbhandari5/DataScience-webapp-with-flask/README.md

-# DataScience webapp with Flask
+# DataScience webapp with Flask- An amazing project
 Data Science webapp to show some of the capabilities of Flask and libraries such as sklearn, pandas, matplotlib, seaborn...

 ## Capabilities: